tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 - meet up anytime in our Google Meet by [Clicking Here for instant access](https://meet.google.com/pwb-uufh-fzj)

 ### 9. Never feel pressured to stay
-- but try to see the process through you might suprise yourself.
+- but try to see the process through you might surprise yourself.

 ### 10. Always try
 - to change a miserable attitude to a winning attitude.
 Look around at some inspirational blogs within BCH Cohorts and EmpowHerment Days